Carson, Mississippi

 Carson is an unincorporated community in Jefferson Davis County, Mississippi, United States.
 Carson is located on Mississippi Highway 42, 6 mi southeast of Prentiss.
-Carson has a post office with ZIP code 39427.

 History

 Carson was located in Covington County prior to the creation of Jefferson Davis County.
 A post office first opened under the name Carson in 1900.

-Carson is located on the former Illinois Central Gulf Railroad and was once home to six general stores, two sawmills, and multiple lumber camps.
+Carson is located on the former Illinois Central Gulf Railroad, and once featured six general stores, two sawmills, and multiple lumber camps.
+The Longleaf Trace recreational trail was erected over the abandoned rail line in 2000.